Development Lifecycle Trade-offs

 1. Agile vs Waterfall

-The most fundamental project methodology trade-off.
-CTA scenarios rarely have a single “right” answer — the choice depends on the customer’s organizational maturity, timeline, and risk tolerance.
+CTA scenarios rarely have a single “right” answer here.
+The choice depends on the customer’s organizational maturity, timeline, and risk tolerance.

 | Dimension | Agile (Scrum/SAFe) | Waterfall |